 “Ohhhh fuck off Phil you bitch!
 Don’t you go fucking apologising for my behaviour,” whined Steve, slapping away Phil’s hand aggressively.
 “You just think you’re amazing with your beautiful curly hair don’t you sweetness!
 The hair that could start world peace!
 Am I right hahahahahahahahahahahahahahaha!”

-“I’ll tell you what, Mr Uber isn’t too bad himself are you darl?” said Steve, as he leant forward to stroke the side of my left shoulder.
+“I’ll tell you what, Mr. Uber isn’t too bad himself are you darl?” said Steve, as he leaned forward to stroke the side of my left shoulder.
 “Very nice, very nice indeed,” he whispered, his stale, warm, white wine breath blanketing my neck.
 I cringed.
 I’m straight and I fucking hate Chardonnay.

-“You can’t stroke strangers Steve you freak,” Phil decried in my defence.
+“You can’t stroke strangers Steve you freak,” Phil decried in my defense.

 “But he’s just such lovely subject matter!
 SUBJECT MATTTERRRRR!” yelled Steve with his best Pavarotti impersonation.

 I glanced to my iPhone and saw I only had three minutes left of this nonsense.
 Steve continued his ramblings about Phil’s wondrous curly hair.
 “It’s like a magical world of a million brown slinkies! hahahahahaha!” he announced, laughing uncontrollably at his own joke.